roqua/documentation/content/en/medo_manual/werken_met_deelnemers.md

 Metadata fields can be edited directly in the overview.
 Click on a metadata field and press enter.
 Enter a new value in the input field and press enter again to save the new value.

+If you add a new metadata field you have to reset to the 'Default view' to see the new metadata fields.

 ### Import and Export